-Experiments, modeling and simulation were used to study the nonlinear dynamics of a jointed-structure in a shock tube.
-The structure was a full-span square cylinder with internal bolted connections excited by fluid loading.
-The width-based Reynolds number was $\approx 10^5$.
+Experiments and modeling were used to study the nonlinear dynamics of a jointed-structure in a shock tube.
+The structure was a full-span square cylinder with internal bolted connections excited by vortex shedding.
+The Reynolds number based on cylinder width was $\approx 10^5$ .
 The cylinder was exposed to an impulsive force associated with the incident shock followed by transverse loading imposed by vortex shedding.
-Experimentally, aerodynamic loading was characterized with high-speed pressure sensitive paint (PSP).
-Digital image correlation (DIC) concurrently measured the structural response.
-Maximum displacement occurred when the vortex shedding frequency most closely matched the structural mode of the beam associated with a rocking motion at the joint.
-A finite element model was developed using Abaqus, where Coulomb friction modeled the nonlinear contact in the joint.
-The PSP data supplied the input load to the model as a one-way coupled interaction.
+In the experiment, aerodynamic loading was characterized with high-speed pressure sensitive paint (PSP) while digital image correlation (DIC) concurrently measured the structural response.
+The maximum displacement occurred when the vortex shedding frequency most closely matched the structural mode of the beam associated with rocking motion at the joint.
+A finite element model was developed using Abaqus, where the nonlinear joint dynamics were simulated using Coulomb friction.
+The PSP data loaded the model and the interaction was treated as one-way coupled.
 The simulations well-matched the trends observed in the experiment.
-Overall, the root-mean-square values of the transverse displacement agreed to within 24% of the experiment.
-The modeling showed rocking about the joint during vortex shedding was critical to the nonlinear damping and energy dissipation observed in the structure.
-This highlights the importance of jointed-connections to energy dissipation in structures under aerodynamic loading.
+The overall agreement on transverse displacements was on average 24%.
+The modeling showed rocking about the joint during vortex shedding was critical to the nonlinear damping and energy dissipation in the structure.
+Collectively, this experimental-modeling campaign highlights the importance of jointed-connections to energy dissipation under aerodynamic loading.